 Ravensong is a novel by Lee Maracle.
-It is set along the Pacific Northwest Coast in the 1950s, tells the story of an urban Native community devastated by an influenza epidemic.
-Stacey, a 17-year-old Native girl, struggles with the clash between white societys values and her familys traditional ways, knowing that her future lies somewhere in between.
-Celia, her sister, has visions from the past, while Raven warns of an impending catastrophe before there is any reconciliation between the two cultures.
+It takes place in 1954 British Columbia, Canada.
+More specifically, an urban Native community on the Pacific Northwest Coast, that has been hit by a flu epidemic.
+The story follows Stacey, a 17-year-old Native girl, struggles with the clash between white societys values and her familys traditional ways, knowing that her future lies somewhere in between.
+Celia, her younger sister, has visions from the past, while Raven warns of an impending catastrophe before there is any reconciliation between the two cultures.

 Tropes in this book:

 - A Family Affair: How Stacey and her siblings were born, as her father of record was effectively infertile, given a trial period of three years:Grandpa Thomas told a story of twin brothers, one the father of children, the other the woman's husband.
 Stacey choked.
 She isn't going to tell me that Jim is not my father.
 Momma's monologue softened, became reverent, telling Stacey precisely what she did not want to hear.
 To prevent divorce and still have children she had spent time in the city with Ned-four times, in fact.
 It had hurt Jim but he had to decide between no wife and no children or a wife and his twin brother's children.